 Martinsburg’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-Martinsburg is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small village, Martinsburg doesn't have a public transportation system that people use for their commute.

-The education level of Martinsburg citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-17.42% of adults 25 and older in Martinsburg have a college degree.
+In terms of college education, Martinsburg is nearly on par with the US average for all cities of 21.84%: 17.42% of adults 25 and older in Martinsburg have a bachelor's degree or advanced degree.

 The per capita income in Martinsburg in 2022 was $23,881, which is low income relative to Ohio and the nation.
 This equates to an annual income of $95,524 for a family of four.
 However, Martinsburg contains both very wealthy and poor people as well.